 As I mentioned earlier 80% of my income went into settling debts.
 What I did with the 2O% was what got me out of debt.

 Imagine not getting the best hair done or neglecting your pedicure and manicure.
 Not the best beautiful days of my life.
 Even my skincare was at the stack, oh! and I couldn’t even buy new outfits when I needed them not just for luxury.
 And the tips I would be sharing won’t ask you to look ugly ;).

 After getting all the important luxury out of the way then I started using different methods of saving.
-This where short time saving of huge sums of money.
+This was a short time saving huge sums of money.
 And within six months I was over halfway settling my debts.
-In two months time, I was debt-free.
+In two months’ time after six months, I was living without debt.